Chart your course to visit one of the world’s most spectacular coastlines.

 When Is It Open?

-– Now that lights are installed, the Sea Bridge will be open 24/7.
+-The Sea Bridge is open seasonally 24/7.
 Please note that it may be required to close without notice and the hours may be adjusted as required.

 We will post opening/closing information on our social media accounts.